rjv6261/DCS_ATC2.0/README.md

 ## Installation

-1. Download the spicyATC.lua file from the latest release.
+1. Download the latest release .zip file from the releases page.

 2. Copy the script into your DCS mission’s Scripts folder or another location of your choice.
 (C:\Users\{user}\Saved Games\DCS\Scripts)